 The primary data, which one disposes after GPS tracking, are the time, longitude, latitude and altitude.
-The algorithm imagined and implemented by the authors starts with the transformation of that global positioning data in local x,y,z coordinates, according to the track mean position on the Earth [2].
+The algorithm imagined and implemented by the authors starts with the transformation of that global positioning data in local x,y,z coordinates, according to the track mean position on the Earth [1], [2].
 As a result, the vehicle path is obtained as a series of three-dimensional points well related to the time, figure 3, left.
-Sorting these series of coordinates according to the time increase, a passing direction will be associated with the track, figure 5, left.
+Sorting these series of coordinates according to the track, figure 5, left.